-An international consortium of 26 research organisations, including New Zealand’s Plant & Food Research, has announced in 2011 the successful sequencing of the potato genome (Solanum tuberosum).
+An international consortium of 26 research organisations, including New Zealand’s Plant & Food Research, announced in 2011 the successful sequencing of the potato genome (Solanum tuberosum).

 Potatoes: an important food source

 The humble spud, a type of tuber, is the world’s fourth largest crop and the most important non-grain food source – it is critical for the world’s food supply.
 However, in part because of a condition called ‘inbreeding depression’, the potato has been prone to devastating pests and diseases such as the potato cyst nematode and potato blight, Phytophthora infestans, which caused the 1840s Irish potato famine.

 Mapping the potato genome

 Theof the potato (or any organism) is a map of how all of its genes are put together, with each controlling some characteristic of the plant such as growth, development, colour, disease and so on.

 Mapping the potato’s genome provides valuable information about the evolution of tubers and biology of the spud, allowing researchers to overcome the problems caused by the plant’s limited genetic.
 This limitation is what causes inbreeding depression (reduced fitness).